MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/GS-e-invoicing-complete-publish-deploy-globalization-feature.md

 To rebase a derived version of a feature that you created, follow these steps.

 1. Get the latest version of the feature by importing it from the Global repository.
-For more information, see [Import feature from Global repository](e-invoicing-import-feature-global-repository.md).
+For more information, see [Import features from the repository](GS-e-invoicing-import-feature-global-repository.md).
 2. In the list of features, select the feature to rebase.
 3. On the **Versions** tab, select **New** to create a draft version.
 4. Select **Rebase**.